Skip to main content

 Sequences

 Sequences send timed email campaigns to multiple recipients.
-They’re designed for nurturing prospects and staying in touch with contacts.
+They are designed for nurturing prospects and staying in touch with contacts.
 Example sequences:

-• Prospect nurturing (5 emails over 3 weeks)
+• Prospect nurturing (multiple emails over several weeks)

 • Post-meeting follow-up series